ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.zwave2/README.md

 	Placeholder for next versions:
 	### __WORK IN PROGRESS__
 -->
+### 1.10.2 (2021-06-10)
+Upgraded to `zwave-js` version `7.7.3`.
+Notable changes include:
+* Improved how dropped invalid messages are logged in the Z-Wave logfile
+* Improved handling of the legacy `alarmType` and `alarmLevel` values under some circumstances
+* Improved handling of notification values for devices that support `Notification CC` version 2
+* Improved how some devices with incorrect capability reports are queried
+* Endpoints of multi channel devices should now always be queried with the correct CC version
+* Throttled some automatic queries
+* Avoid a situation where multiple instances of the adapter try to access the same cache files, potentially corrupting them
+* Improved behavior of secure communication when transmission failures are involved
+* Several new and improved config files

 ### 1.10.1 (2021-05-24)
 Removed some warnings about wrong state value types in JS-Controller 3.3 Upgraded to `zwave-js` version `7.5.1`.
 Notable changes include: